cbourke/CSCE156-Lab13/readme.md

     textbook](https://bitbucket.org/chrisbourke/computersciencei/raw/44fb9b39be3221dc02c1b5d0712f9b9f03260e46/ComputerScienceOne.pdf).

-3. Debug your code and verify that each sorting algorithm is correctly sorting by using the provided JUnit test suites.
+3. Debug your code and verify that each sorting algorithm is correctly sorting.

+    - You can use the `SortingDemo.java` file to run and debug your methods and visually inspect the ordering (or run the debugger with).

+    - Run the provided JUnit test suites which run multiple tests with random samples.

 4. Perform timed experimental runs of each of your algorithms on various list sizes.
 Specifically, run experiments on the specified